Ever thought of studying in South Australia? The capital of the ‘Festival State’, Adelaide, might just be the place to go.

 Adelaide is well-known for its diverse cultural scene, classic architecture and unique city planning that sees the Adelaide CBD surrounded by parks on all sides, which makes for a picturesque and thriving place to live and study.
 Plus, compared to many of the other capital cities in Australia, Adelaide is more affordable to live in.
-We’ve put together a guide to the cost of living in Adelaide to give you an idea of its affordability.
+This is our guide to the cost of living in Adelaide to give you an idea of its affordability.

 Adelaide is relatively inexpensive when it comes to accommodation.
-Like any of the major capital cities in Australia, it’s going to cost more to live directly in the city than it is to live further out in the suburbs.
+Like any of the major capital cities in Australia, it’s going to cost more to live in the city centre than it is to live further out in the suburbs.

-The city’s train network is called the Adelaide Metro.
-Residents are encouraged to purchase a MetroCard for all of their travel purposes.
-Because you’re a tertiary student, you are entitled to a 50% discounted fare, so make sure you take advantage!
-Purchase a 28-day MetroCard pass for only $50.
+The city’s public transport network is called the Adelaide Metro.
+In Adelaide, you’re encouraged to purchase a metroCARD for all of your travel.
+If you are a full-time international student in tertiary education, you are entitled to a concession card.
+With your concession card, you are eligible for 50 per cent off regular fares, so make sure you take advantage!
+You can also purchase a 28-day MetroCard pass for only $51.50* for unlimited travel within that period.
 This is a major saving and means you rarely need to worry about topping up your card’s balance any time you want to travel on a train, tram or bus.

 If you want to take full advantage of Adelaide’s food scene, you will want to make sure you set aside time to go out for meals.
 Adelaide is full of world-renowned restaurants, multicultural eateries and busy cafés.
 Plus, it’s easy to find something affordable, no matter your budget.